 The Company had requested for extension of Schedule Commercial Operation Date (SCOD) to the lender for delay in completion of work for the reasons not attributed to the Company.
-Considering extension of time given by NHAI for milestone achievement, the lenders have granted extension of SCOD from August 21, 2019 to August 20, 2020 with matching deferment of repayment schedule.
-Accordingly the first repayment date of loan which was earlier January 31, 2020 has been deferred to January 31, 2021 and the tenor of loan has been extended from 17 years to 18 years.
+Considering extension of time given by NHAI for milestone achievement, the lenders have granted extension of SCOD from August 20, 2020 to August 20, 2021 with matching deferment of repayment schedule.
+The Independent Engineer has recomended the Provisional Completion Certificate (PCOD) with effect from December 2020 and the first repayment date of loan which was earlier due on January 31, 2021 has been deferred accordingly.

-The Principal amounts of the Loan is repayable to the Lenders in 28 half yearly structured installments, commencing from the First Repayment date (January 31, 2021) on the last day of each Half Year in the amounts equivalent to the percentage of the total amount of loan as per amortisation Schedule in the loan agreement.
+The Principal amounts of the Loan is repayable to the Lenders in 28 half yearly structured installments, commencing from the First Repayment date on the last day of each Half Year in the amounts equivalent to the percentage of the total amount of loan as per amortisation Schedule in the loan agreement.
 The Company has the option to prepay the loan after the payment of Prepayment Premium.
-Term loan carries average interest rate of 9.90% p.a. as on March 31,2020.
+Term loan carries average interest rate of 9% to 10 %p.a. as on March 31,2021.